Configuration

 .env File

-BLXBench loads configuration from a .env file in the current directory or the path specified with --dotenv-path:
+BLXBench loads variables from .env in the current directory or the path given by --dotenv-path, and merges ~/.blxbench/config.json env according to the rules in App config file.

-# Example keys (use the env vars required by your chosen adapter)
+# Example — use the env vars required by your chosen adapter (values are not shown here)

-BLXBENCH_API_KEY=your-blxbench-keyProvider API keys are used locally to call model APIs.
+BLXBENCH_API_KEY=Provider API keys are used locally to call model APIs.
+OPEN_GAME_EVAL_API_KEY is the Roblox OpenGameEval backend key for the optional roblox category (not your --provider).
 BLXBENCH_API_KEY is a separate web-app key used only when uploading reports with --submit or BLXBENCH_SUBMIT=1.

 Results Directory